The-Lgend-27/reading-notes-/README.md

 # reading-notes-
 Hey, my name is Tarik and this is my reading notes section for the DeltaV coding 102 course.
-Also this is my Github profile if yiu want to check it out!
+Also this is my Github profile if you want to check it out!
+[Github Profile](https://github.com/The-Lgend-27)
 ## Table of contents
 - [Class 01](class-01.md)
 - [Class 02](class-02.md)